-An annual fee of \$1,500 for Mt.
-Vernon campus students will be charged to provide for network expansions, upgrades, security, and student life needs each semester.
+Annual fees of \$1,620 for Mt.
+Vernon campus students will be charged to provide for network expansions, upgrades, security, health and student life needs each semester.

 Late Registration Fee

 A non-refundable fee of \$50 will be charged to students who register after the stated registration date.